-When an Internet Service Provider detects that an email is coming from a brand new IP address, they immediately begin to analyze the traffic of that IP.
+When Internet Service Providers detect that an email is coming from a brand new IP address, they immediately begin to analyze the traffic of that IP.

-Because ISPs take email volume as an important factor in determining whether they are spam, it’s ideal to start with small amounts of email and then make your efforts to reach more substantial volumes.
+So, it’s ideal to start with a small number of emails and then make your efforts to reach more substantial volumes.

 This allows email service providers the opportunity to observe and evaluate your email sending habits, and the volume and track how your recipients respond to your emails.

-Wait before you say that it is too boring or wanna quite read The Importance Of Email In Business – Everything You Need To Know.
+But, before you say that it is too boring read The Importance Of Email In Business and Everything You Need To Know.

-Once you have come to know how to Warm-Up SMTP Server IP and started the process of warming up, Internet Service Provider will evaluate your sending Reputation based on four major factors:
+Once you knew how to warm up an SMTP Server IP address and started the warming up process, Internet Service Providers will evaluate your sending Reputation based on 4 main factors:

 1. Bounce Rate

-When you launch an email marketing campaign, it is important to ensure that the email list you have is valid; a high bounce rate will damage the reputation of your business.
+When you launch email marketing campaigns, it is important to ensure that the email list you have is valid; cuz a high bounce rate will damage your sender reputation score.